vechain/docs/thor/FAQ.md

 ## Are the failed transactions going to be recorded on the chain?
 Is the transaction gas going to be deducted?

 When you send tokens, interact with a contract, send `VET`/`VTHO`, or do anything else on the blockchain, you must pay for computation.
-That payment is calculated in Gas and gas is paid in VTHO.
+That payment is calculated in Gas and the gas is paid in VTHO.
 Regardless of whether your transaction succeeds or fails.
-Even if it fails, the proposer(authority node) must validate and execute your transaction (compute) and therefore you must pay for that computation just like you would pay for a successful transaction.
+Even if it fails, the proposer(authority node) must validate and execute your transaction (compute) , therefore, you must pay for that computation just like you would pay for a successful transaction.

 ## How does the token swap from ERC20 VeChain token to VET work?
 •The ticker symbol for the VeChainThor Mainnet token will changed to `VET`.